drawable/fluss/README.md

 ## Modules

-**fluss** can be compiled to create either amd or commonjs modules.
+**fluss** can be compiled to create either AMD or CommonJS modules.
 The npm package provides both.

 ## Stability